scspeck/Not_Sure_Yet/README.md

-# Trait MMAP — Mapper for Mammals and Parasites
+# Trait MMAP-Mapper for Mammals and Parasites

 This branch/package changes Trait MMAP from a static hosted-data atlas into an **upload-first research tool**.